Rwill03/AI-PROJECT/READ/README.md

 ![gif1](gif1.gif)

+In this GIF, we witness how an AI is learning to play a basketball game.

 #### Dataset(s) or libraries?

 Despite its apparent simplicity, our Pong AI project strategically employs datasets and libraries.
 The core library, "Pygame," lays the foundation for the Pong environment, enabling the creation of a visually engaging and interactive setting.
 Additionally, "sklearn" facilitates AI calculations, while "Numpy" handles numerical operations.
 The balanced use of these tools showcases a meticulous approach tailored to the project's requirements.

 #### Algorithme?
-A standout feature of our project is the incorporation of a simple yet effective AI algorithm—linear regression.
+A standout feature of my project is the incorporation of a simple yet effective AI algorithm—linear regression.
 This intentional choice aligns with the project's objectives.
-Linear regression, valued for its simplicity and interpretability, fits scenarios where a linear relationship is assumed between input and output.
+Linear regression, valued for its simplicity and interpretability, fits scenarios where a linear relationship is assumed between input(the current location of the ball) and output(the location that the ball is heading to, influenced by the speed).
 In our context, it establishes a correlation between the ball's x-position and the CPU paddle's y-position.

 ![algoritme](algo.png)

-Linear Regression Unveiled:
+### Linear Regression Unveiled:
 Why Linear Regression?

 Its simplicity and interpretability make it suitable when anticipating a linear correlation.
 Application in Pong: The linear regression model predicts CPU paddle movement based on the ball's current position.
-Training with historical data empowers the model to make informed predictions, injecting dynamism into the CPU paddle's response.
+It empowers the model to make informed predictions, injecting dynamism into the CPU paddle's response.
 This deliberate use of linear regression serves as an educational example, demonstrating the application of machine learning principles in basic gaming environments.
 While the project introduces linear regression, real-world applications may demand more complex algorithms based on problem intricacies.

 #### Relevant tools?

 The project leverages widely adopted tools in the programming community:

-Python: A versatile and powerful language serving as the backbone for implementing game logic and AI.
+Python: A versatile and powerful language serving as the backbone for implementing game logic, algorithme and AI.
 ![python](python.png)
-Visual Studio Code: A popular code editor chosen for its user-friendly interface and robust features, providing an efficient environment for development and debugging.
+Visual Studio Code: A popular code editor chosen for its user-friendly interface and robust features, providing an efficient environment for development and debugging.It is also available on (almost) every OS, which makes it very accesible for every curious user.
 ![vscode](vs.png)

 #### Target/inference?